This article highlights some of the best things to do in Solana Beach, California.

 The Solana Beach coast is made up of cliffs.
 This cove is the only part that can be accessed by a path and that may not be covered in water during high tide.

-Above the cove, the Fletcher Park has grassy areas, playgrounds, a basketball court, picnic tables, restrooms, showers, a viewing platform and parking.
+Above the cove, Fletcher Park has grassy areas, playgrounds, a basketball court, picnic tables, restrooms, showers, a viewing platform, and parking.

 Tide Beach Park